To main heading

 #NameDescription

-1AccessibilityIf turned on, the public site will show links as underlined and not justify text.
+1AccessibilityIf turned on, the public site will change pages to include several accessibility enhancements for those with visual or neurological sensitivities to some typographical settings that most people prefer.
 A logged-in user can set their own accessibility preference on the Users page

 22-factor loginIf turned on, after submitting a password, an email will be sent to the user's email with a link which when clicked will allow entry to the management pages, after which the resulting Close me browser page can be closed if it didn't close immediately.
 This ensures that someone logging in is likely to be the legitimate user.
 However, this process relies upon the user having the only access to their emails